Peptide Research Mitochondrial Health Metabolic Science

 Fat Oxidation and Energy Expenditure

-MOTS-C increases basal metabolic rate and fat oxidation through AMPK-mediated activation of carnitine palmitoyltransferase 1 (CPT1), the rate-limiting enzyme for transporting fatty acids into mitochondria for oxidation, positioning it as a contender for the best peptide for muscle growth and fat loss, and indeed, among the best peptides for muscle growth and fat loss.
-Studies have shown that MOTS-C-treated animals demonstrate increased oxygen consumption and reduced respiratory quotient — direct evidence of elevated fat burning relative to glucose burning — even in the absence of exercise or caloric restriction.
+MOTS-C increases basal body rate and fat oxidation through AMPK-mediated start of carnitine palmitoyltransferase 1 (CPT1), the rate-limiting enzyme for transporting fatty acids into mitochondria for oxidation, positioning it as a contender for the best peptide for muscle growth and fat loss, and indeed, among the best peptides for muscle growth and fat loss.

 Muscle Mass Preservation